Extract of personal data from the BRP

 - yourself

-- your child who lives with you and is younger than 16 years of age
+- your child who lives with you and is under 16 years of age

-- for someone else, if this person has authorized you to do so
+- on behalf of someone else, if that person has authorized you to do so

-You can request your extract from the BRP from your local municipality.
+You BRP your BRP extract from the municipality.
 There are several ways to do this.

 Apply online

-Request your BRP extract online.
+Request your BRP online.
 To do so, you will need the following:

 - your DigiD.
-Don't have a DigiD yet?
-Request one via DigiD.nl.
-You will receive your DigiD login code within a few days.
+Don’t have a DigiD yet?
+You can request one at DigiD.nl.
+You’ll receive your DigiD login code within a few days.

-- letter explaining why you need the extract
+- a letter explaining why you need the extract

 - your signature on the letter